IsabelBirds/Remote-Computational-Project-Resource/_sources/Getting_started/How_to_ask_for_help.md

 This will depend on the question, but it can be helpful to include the data you're working on, a link to the data, or a smaller example data set.
 This allows people to test their solutions to your problem.

-## 6. Give details about the software you're using.
+## 6. Give details about the software you're using

 This isn't always applicable - *generally* we don't want to know the version of every package you're using in R.
 (But if someone asks, you can check by using ```sessionInfo()```)